nzvte/Everest/README.md

 7. Upbolt for Hydroxide.
 8. illremember for Energize.

-If I missed any, created a issue, and I will look into it.
+If I missed any, create a issue in the Issues tab, and I will look into it.